 We have also asked about before school care (e.g. breakfast clubs or childminders) for the first time, and have updated our wording to ask about childcare for 'children and young people with SEND' rather than 'disabled children' because special educational needs and disabilities encompasses a wider range of additional needs.
-We also ask about the new entitlement - the 15-hour funded entitlement for two-year-olds and under in working families - and about children aged two who are not eligible for either the working parent entitlement or the disadvantaged two-year-old entitlement, though this represents a small number of children due to the two entitlements available for this age group (working parent entitlement and the disadvantaged two-year-old entitlement).
+We also ask about the new entitlement - the 15-hour funded entitlement for two-yearolds and under in working families - and about children aged two who are not eligible for either the working parent entitlement or the disadvantaged two-year-old entitlement, though this represents a small number of children due to the two entitlement and the disadvantaged two-year-old entitlement).